libdemdigital/security-advice/index.md

 If in doubt, do it on your phone.

 ### Choosing a new phone
-- If you can afford it, get an iPhone, they're nominally more secure and much easier to keep updated.
+- If you can afford it, get an iPhone, they're generally more secure and much easier to keep secure.
 - If you cannot afford an iPhone or strongly prefer Android phones, buy a phone from the [Android One](https://www.android.com/intl/en_uk/one/) or [Android Go](https://www.android.com/versions/go-edition/) range since they get regular updates directly from Google.

 ### Updates
 You _must_ make sure it's still getting updates from your manufacturer - any criminal worth their salt will be using exploits that target old bugs that have since been fixed.

 #### iPhone
-- If you have an iPhone 6S or 6S Plus, or newer, you are [currently still getting updates](https://en.wikipedia.org/wiki/IPhone#History_and_availability).
+- If you have an iPhone 6S, 6S Plus or SE (or newer) you are [currently still getting updates](https://en.wikipedia.org/wiki/IPhone#History_and_availability).
 - The iPhone 6 and 6 Plus (and older models) are out of support. **Stop using these phones, upgrade**.
 - Ensure you have the latest update.
 Do this by going to `Settings > General > Software Update`, tap `Download and Install`, then `Install`.
 Or [follow this guide](https://support.apple.com/en-gb/HT204204).